Clinical Insights

 LAB ON A CHIP • October 21, 2021

-[Presenting] the first point-of-care (POC) platform to perform both anemia detection and Hb variant identification, using a single paper-based electrophoresis test.
+This article describes the first point-of-care (POC) platform to perform both anemia detection and Hb variant identification, using a single paper-based electrophoresis test.

 Paper-based microchip electrophoresis for point-of-care hemoglobin testing